Fgerthoffert/actions-project-activity/README.md

 # Querying

-Querying is done towards and in-memory array of nodes using [Mingo](https://www.npmjs.com/package/mingo), which makes it possible to query the array using a MongoDB syntax.
+Querying is done towards an in-memory array of nodes using [Mingo](https://www.npmjs.com/package/mingo), which makes it possible to query the array using a MongoDB syntax.